 Blood Ties to a Gentle Landscape

 Blood Ties to a Gentle Landscape tells the diverse and personal stories of the people who lived on and around Burlington Heights during the War of 1812 by connecting artifacts, historic personalities and the perceptions of some modern-day descendants.
 These connections create blood ties to this gentle landscape.
-Included in this exhibit is an interactive discovery gallery with hands on costumes and encampment for children.
+Included in this exhibit is the companion video Blood Ties to a Gentle Landscape, a display of archaeological finds from Dundurn Park and film footage of two sunken ships from the War of 1812.

 Virtual Tour of the War of 1812

-Visit local landmarks and learn about the British encampment at Burlington Heights, the Battle of Stoney Creek and The Hamilton and Scourge War Ships.
+Visit local landmarks and learn about the British encampment at Burlington Heights, the Battle of Stoney Creek and the Hamilton & Scourge warships

 - Infants who are five years old or younger visit for free